Maybe The Way To Control Locusts Is By Growing Crops They Don't Like

 "The challenge comes in implementing that," she says.

-Implementation means getting farmers, agricultural officials and non-governmental organizations working together on the solution.
+Implementation means getting farmers, agricultural officials and nongovernmental organizations working together on the solution.
 That's not quite as hard as trying to wrangle locusts, but it's still a challenge.